chef-boneyard/windows/README.md

 ### windows_certificate

 Installs a certificate into the Windows certificate store from a file, and grants read-only access to the private key for designated accounts.
-Due to current limitations in winrm, installing certificated remotely may not work if the operation requires a user profile.
+Due to current limitations in WinRM, installing certificated remotely may not work if the operation requires a user profile.
 Operations on the local machine store should still work.

 #### Actions